Accessing WiFi Calling on your device

 However, data will be consumed over the WiFi connection.
 It will consume your data allowance or be charged based on your agreement with your internet service provider.

-I'm in an area with TPG Mobile coverage.
+I'm in an area with Internode Mobile coverage.
 Will I be able to make a WiFi Call?

 Yes.
 However, you must turn on airplane mode, make sure WiFi is switched on and have an accessible WiFi network connection.